The Dark Crystal: Novelization

-Future

 Cancelled sequel

 During the development phase of The Dark Crystal, director Jim Henson and writer David Odell discussed ideas for a possible sequel.
 Almost 25 years later, Odell and his wife Annette Duffy pieced together what Odell could recall from these discussions to draft a script for The Power of the Dark Crystal.
 Genndy Tartakovsky was initially hired in January 2006 to direct and produce the film through The Orphanage animation studios in California.

 However, faced with considerable delays, the Jim Henson Company announced a number of significant changes in a May 2010 press release: It was going to partner with Australia-based Omnilab Media to produce the sequel, screenwriter Craig Pearce had reworked Odell and Duffy's script, and directing team Michael and Peter Spierig were replacing Tartakovsky.
 In addition, the film would be released in stereoscopic 3D.

 During a panel held at the Museum of the Moving Image on September 18, 2011, to commemorate the legacy of Jim Henson, his daughter Cheryl revealed that the project was yet again on hiatus.
 By February 2012 Omnilab Media and the Spierig brothers had parted ways with the Henson Company due to budgetary concerns; production on the film has been suspended indefinitely.
-In May 2014, Lisa Henson confirmed that the film was still in development, but it is not yet in pre-production.
+In May 2014, Lisa Henson confirmed that the film was still in development, but it was not yet in pre-production.

 Ultimately, plans for a feature film were scrapped, and the unproduced screenplay was adapted into a 12-issue comic book series The Power of the Dark Crystal from Archaia Comics and BOOM!
 Studios, released in 2017.